 Advanced Placement (AP) exams are given during high school.
-AP exams cover a full year of college credit for the subject (8 credit hours).
 A score of 3 is the minimum accepted by the college; however, individual departments may require a 4 or 5.

 Students may earn a maximum of 40 credit hours under credit by examination programs.
 More information about these exams can be found in the Academic Catalog or check with the START Center for more information on each of these tests.